 For custom t-shirts and custom hoodies, the maximum embroidery size is 4" X 4".
 Please note, not every placement area can fit that size.

-For custom hats, the size of the embroidery is limited to approximately 4" X 2", because hats require special hooping which limits embroidery size.
+For custom hats and beanies, the size of the embroidery is limited to approximately 4" X 2", because hats require special hooping which limits embroidery size.

 - Recommend: 300 dpi